SamanthaClarke1/timesheet-system/README.md

 - [x] Changing the way urls were passed to the server.
 - [x] Letting servers create a temporary admin (via add-user in the cmd) (i know its not all that great but i wrote myself into a corner...)
 - [x] Better README :smile:
+- [ ] Better input validation for the front end
+- [ ] Custom buttons and inputs for the front end (those defaults keep annoying me)

 #### Made by Samuel Clarke, 2018, for CumulusVFX.